 What is Norfentanyl used for?

 Norfentanyl is a chemical compound that completes the synthesis of Fentanyl.
-Doctors have historically been used to treat breakthrough pain and as a pre-operative pain reliever.
+Doctors have historically used to treat breakthrough pain and as a pre-operative pain reliever.
 Today, it is frequently used in illegal drug laboratories.

 How long does Norfentanyl stay in urine?